doc1atis/velcro/README.md

 * We've talked about how Bootstrap works under the hood, and we've even peeked at Bootstrap's code together (and perhaps you have individually as well).
 But no more peeking.
 You've got this!

+* But one more note along those lines: Bootstrap uses Flexbox under the hood.
+Although there are certainly other ways to implement it, and you're welcome to explore them, Bootstrap switched to implementing their grid layout using Flexbox for good reason.
+It's definitely your path of least resistence here.

 * Although there's work you could do on the margins and spacing, your focus should be on making the columns take up the correct (or correct-like) spacing at the  given layouts.
 Work on spacing out rows and columns only _after_ nailing the basic layouts of all three possible viewport sizes.

 * Don't forget to check [Bootstrap's breakpoints](https://getbootstrap.com/docs/4.3/layout/overview/#responsive-breakpoints).